 The federal government is justifying this intrusive, coercive new policy on the grounds that it is necessary to stop immigration fraud.
 Yet, despite the Trump Administration’s false claims, immigration fraud is rare.
 Notably, in 2017 President Trump signed an executive order that increased the government’s authority to investigate and pursue immigration fraud charges.
 However, even though a considerable effort was made by the administration, they were able to find very few cases of immigration fraud.

-At the Goldstein Immigration Lawyers, our immigration attorney in Los Angeless will help you and your family get the answers that you deserve.
+At the Goldstein Immigration Lawyers, our immigration attorney will help you and your family get the answers that you deserve.
 We have deep experience handling the full range of immigration law matters.
-To arrange your strictly private immigration consultation, please call our Los Angeles law office right away, (213) 262-2000.
+To arrange your strictly private immigration consultation, please contact us today.